SerhatTeker/dotfiles/README.md

 My personal dotfiles.

-Always WIP.
+Don’t use my settings *AS IS*, unless you know what that entails.

 If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.

-Don’t use my settings *AS IS* unless you know what that entails.
+Always WIP.

 ## Screenshots